anoma/anoma-blog/tobias/mempool/mempool-blog-post.md

 ## Conclusion: the obvious non-sensical, the scale-free, ...?

+In short,
+hierarchical mempools
+_could_ be a better solution for solving than global pools.
+However, that was not the point of this post.
-Note that despite the many open questions marks concerning how hierarchical mempools could be a better solution for solving than global pools, we can identify two different reasons for operator pool trees are inadequate (cf. distributed solving).
+We now identify two different reasons that can make operator pool trees "useless" (cf. distributed solving).

-With the picture of the hierarchical operator pools in the circle in mind, if matching orders occur on opposing sides of the circle only, then clearly, there is no point in having a hierarchical mempool, because matching orders more often than not will travel all the way to the root pool.
+① With the picture of the hierarchical operator pools in the circle in mind, if matching orders occur on opposing sides of the circle only, then clearly, there is no point in having a hierarchical mempool, because matching orders more often than not will travel all the way to the root pool.
 In this case,
 we only need the global pool.
 There is no tree.

-On the other extreme,
+② On the other extreme,
-if matching orders always occur in proximity to each other, we only need a number of very local pools;
+if matching orders always occur in proximity to each other, we only need sufficiently many "discrete" local pools, i.e., without connections between the pools whatsoever!
-at the very extreme, we have the occurrence of all order flow in a single place, e.g., due to proximity to the server of a pre-existing CEX.
+At the very extreme, we have the occurrence of all order flow in a single place, e.g., due to proximity to the server of a pre-existing CEX.
-There is no point in having a tree, but we may have one to say that the leaves do not need the support of the tree.
+There is simply no point in the tree-structure.

-We have seen that
-the last category of order flow is the uniform and homogeneous spread of all possible orders: we need more math, find some examples, or better both.
+We may now to set out to characterize in more detail a "good" category of order flow.
+It seems that if order flow is uniformly spread, we may have enough orders filled for each level of the hierarchy to have a _»raison d'être«._
+However,
+we need to dig deeper, find good examples, and do some serious math.
+In passing,
-Sources of inspiration could be the large body of work on self-similarity, scale-freeness, and queing theory.<!-- well, this ← sentence just random last bit ... -->
+I want to mention the large body of work on self-similarity, scale-freeness, and queuing theory.<!-- well, this ← sentence just random last bit ... -->
-Finaly,
+Finally,
-although we just have some crude back of the envelope calculations, we have identified a setting where hierarchical operator pools _may_ have a theoretical advantage.
+although we just only scribbled some quick back of the envelope calculations, we have identified a setting where hierarchical operator pools _may_ have a theoretical advantage.
-Time will tell.
+Time will tell if Anoma's intent machine could benefit from operator pool trees or similar hierarchical organization of intent pools.

 <!-- ---- -->